arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/getting-started/getting-started.md

 ![Moving file from local to Alvik's memory](assets/local2memory.gif)

-You are now all set, disconnect Alvik from the computer, put some obstacles around Alvik, turn it ON and see how Alvik detects them and turns to avoid them.
+You are now all set, disconnect Alvik from the computer, put some obstacles around Alvik, turn it ON and see how Alvik navigates around your room avoiding them.

 ### Next Steps